manuGil/lecture-notes/swc-notes/shell-notes.md

 ### 12. LESSON SUMMARY

-1. The terminal or CLI is a programing inteface to interact with a computer.
+1. The terminal or CLI is a programing interface to interact with a computer.
 2. BASH is a programing language commonly used by the Unix terminal.
 3. Unix and Windows shells are different, and commands also differ.
 4. Shortcuts for directories: `.` this directory, `..` parent directory